WillisMedwell/Utily/README.md

 # Utily
 **Utily** is a header-only library using modern C++ features.
 From basic helper types to reflection, this library supplies all the ideal functions to **build robust and compile-time compatiable** code in C++.

+In addition the library is **optimised for Windows, Emscripten**, and Linux too.

 ## API Contents

 ```c++